Computer Science (CSC)

 CSC 3350 Operating Systems Programming (3 Credits)

 Introduction to operating systems and systems programming.
-Surveys systems software; operating system interface and functions; utilities and shell programming; linkers and loaders; translators; and processes, concurrency and concurrent programming.
+Surveys systems software; system calls; utilities and shell programming; compilers, linkers and loaders; process and thread creation and scheduling; concurrency; virtual memory; programmed and memory-mapped I/O; and security.
+Typically offered: Spring.

 CSC 3430 Algorithm Design and Analysis (4 Credits)